 Student learning is an area with enormous potential to benefit from information technology.
 Information dissemination is, after all, a core strength of today’s technology.
-As well, technology offers versatile platforms for streamlining classroom teaching.
+And technology offers versatile platforms to streamline classroom teaching.

 Pros of Technology in the Classroom

 Modern technology is fantastic when it comes to making information available to everyone.
 In a classroom setting, getting the most up-to-date data helps ensure the best educational experience.
 Teachers are also able to use or direct students towards trusted sources to ensure accurate information.

 A clear and powerful advantage of using technology in the classroom is that it allows teachers to perform their job better.
 For one, platforms that use data analytics can pinpoint the areas where each student is having most difficulty.
 Performance information allows you to quickly adjust teaching strategies and the syllabus according to the data you’ve gathered and analyzed.

 Using technology in the classroom naturally increases the opportunities for students to learn technology skills.
 While it’s possible to take all but the simplest IT skills out of a lesson, keeping some technical challenges in there for students is healthy.
 After all, we live in a digital world and have things like virtual offices and working online from home.

 For example, you can give students freedom in how they present project results.
 The smart ones, who could perhaps become IT professionals in the future, will find and deploy internet resources, such as graphics or charting software, to enhance the presentation.

 Students generally love technology and introducing it is a way to boost engagement.
 You can also apply technology to get more information from reserved students.

 If you need to ask the opinion of everyone regarding a topic or even a simple question, why not use an online polling platform?
 This way, even quiet students who normally wouldn’t want to speak in the classroom would be able to participate.